 The BPU learned from Superstorm Sandy that business as usual - with respect to the electric distribution system overall and backup generators at critical facilities - was inadequate for resilience.
-To address resilience at critical facilities, in 2014, the BPU provided funding to the New Jersey Institute of Technology ("NJIT") to conduct a study of potential locations for Town Center Distributed Energy Resources ("TCDER") microgrids in the Sandy-affected regions of the state.
-The 2015 EMP recommended an increase in the use of microgrid technologies, and in November 2016, the BPU issued a microgrid report that formed the basis for New Jersey's initial microgrid program.
+To address resilience at critical facilities, in 2014 the BPU provided funding to the New Jersey Institute of Technology ("NJIT") to conduct a study of potential locations for Town Center Distributed Energy Resources ("TCDER") microgrids in the Sandy-affected regions of the state.
+The 2015 EMP recommended an increase in the use of microgrid technologies, and in November 2016 the BPU issued a microgrid report that formed the basis for New Jersey's initial microgrid program.

-In fiscal year 2018, the BPU initiated Phase I of the microgrid program through which interested applicants could submit requests to fund TCDER microgrid feasibility studies.
+In fiscal year 2018, the BPU initiated Phase I of the microgrid program, through which interested applicants could submit requests to fund TCDER microgrid feasibility studies.
 The universe of program applicants was limited to local government entities or State agencies that own or manage critical facilities.
 The BPU awarded a total of approximately \$2 million to 13 public entities consisting of municipalities, counties, and authorities to conduct the feasibility studies.
-The BPU reviewed the studies in fiscal year 2019 ("FY19") and found 12 participants to be eligible for the next round of funding.4 applications in May 2020.
+The BPU reviewed the studies in fiscal year 2019 ("FY19") and found 12 participants to be eligible for the next round of funding.4

+In fiscal year 2020 ("FY20"), the BPU initiated Phase II of the program, which was open to all Phase I participants and which will provide incentives for detailed designs of TCDER microgrids.
+Of the 12 approved feasibility study participants eligible for Phase II incentives, 11 submitted applications in May 2020.
 In March 2021, the BPU awarded a total of \$4 million to eight (8) applicants.
 After the design and engineering phase is completed, TCDER applicants will decide whether to move forward with Phase III, which encompasses the construction and implementation of the TCDER microgrid projects.
-To assist towns to advance projects into Phase III, the BPU applied for and received a grant of approximately \$300,000 from the U.S. Department of Energy ("USDOE") to conduct a study regarding financing microgrids.
+To investigate opportunities for financing, the BPU applied for and received a grant of approximately \$300,000 from the U.S. Department of Energy ("USDOE") to conduct a study regarding financing microgrids.
 The study has the following objectives: